Jay Heritage Center: History

 The Jay Heritage Center was an outgrowth of the civic advocacy of several groups starting in 1979 that ultimately became the Jay Coalition in 1986.
-This group of community stakeholders, united by their dedication to protect John Jay's ancestral home in Rye from commercial development, attracted more than 62 historical and environmental organizations.
+This group of community stakeholders, united by their dedication to protect John Jay's ancestral home as well as the neighboring Marshlands Conservancy and Long Island Sound in Rye from commercial development, attracted more than 62 historical and environmental organizations.
 Members of the Coalition included descendants of John Jay such as John Jay Iselin, and groups like the Sierra Club, the National Trust for Historic Preservation and others.

 The coalition lobbied for support from local, state and federal politicians for more than 11 years.
 They attended numerous planning commission meetings, gathered signatures, drafted legislation and engaged in other grassroots activism.
 Finally, the core members of the endeavor formally incorporated as the non-profit Jay Heritage Center.
 The efforts of the Coalition received bipartisan support from numerous government officials.
 Among the critical players were New York Governor Mario Cuomo, Westchester County Executive Andrew P. O'Rourke, Suzi Oppenheimer, Richard Ottinger, and Joe DioGuardi.

 Advocacy by the Jay Heritage Center also contributed to the preservation of the surrounding National Historic Landmark District.
-In 2005, J. Winthrop Aldrich, former assistant to six successive Commissioners of New York State Department of Environmental Conservation (1974–94) and Deputy Commissioner New York State Office of Parks, Recreation and Historic Preservation (1998-2003; 2007–10) attested that the non-profit's effort "to preserve, restore and interpret the properties has been a model for the nation."
+In 2005, J. Winthrop Aldrich, former assistant to six successive Commissioners of New York State Department of Environmental Conservation (1974–94) and Deputy Commissioner New York State Office of Parks, Recreation and Historic Preservation (1998–2003; 2007–10) attested that the non-profit's effort "to preserve, restore and interpret the properties has been a model for the nation."

 Notable advisors to the non-profit have included the late Roger G. Kennedy, Director of the Smithsonian, preservationist James Marston Fitch and Elizabeth Barlow Rogers, who together with other architectural historians and preservations suggested a strategy for the organization.
 Charles A. Birnbaum of The Cultural Landscape Foundation has also been an active advisor to the organization.

 In 2019, the Jay Heritage Center was invited to join the African-American History in Westchester Commemoration Committee to help plan events throughout the county to commemorate the 400th anniversary of the arrival of the first enslaved Africans to the English Colonies in North America in 1619.